Transipedia/KaMRaT/README.md

 The sample-info file is indicated by the option `-smp-info`.
 This file aims to indicate which columns in the k-mer count matrix should be considered as sample columns.
 Please do not put any header line in the file, since the columns are already defined by convention as below.

 + If the file contains only one column, it indicates sample names, and all samples are considered as the same condition
-+ If the file contains two columns, the first column corresponds to sample names, and the second corresponds to conditions
++ If the file contains two columns, the first column corresponds to sample names, and the second corresponds to conditions (*e.g.* tumor, normal)
 + If the file is not provided, all columns in the matrix apart from the first one are considered as samples

 ### Input Count Matrix for KaMRaT

 The input count matrix should be in .tsv or .tsv.gz format, in which fields are separated by tabulations.
 In the matrix, features are presented as rows, and samples as columns.
 The first column in matrix should always be the feature column (sequences or feature names).
+"Features" can be any quantified feature such as genes, k-mers or contigs. k-mers or contigs are represented by their own sequence.
 KaMRaT accepts extra columns representing non-count values, e.g. feature's p-value, score, etc. In this case, a smp-info file is mandatory for indicating which columns are the count columns.

 ### Output Count Matrix by KaMRaT